pbatey/query-to-mongo/README.md

 The _omit_ argument is a comma separated list of field names to exclude in the results.
 For example `omit=name,age` results in a _option.fields_ value of `{'name':false,'age':false}`.
 If no fields are specified then _option.fields_ is null, returning full documents as results.

 Note that either _fields_ or _omit_ can be used.
 If both are specified then _omit_ takes precedence and the _fields_ entry is ignored.
-Mongo will not accept a mix true and false fields
+Mongo will not accept a mix of true and false fields
 ### Sorting
 The _sort_ argument is a comma separated list of fields to sort the results by.
 For example `sort=name,-age` results in a _option.sort_ value of `{'name':1,'age':-1}`.
 If no sort is specified then _option.sort_ is null and the results are not sorted.